 If you’re not using a Content Management System, it’s likely that your site isn’t updated with fresh content often, and there’s probably some outdated content on there too.
 When you redevelop your site, take a look at Umbraco or Drupal as CMS options.
 Because of Google’s tendency to favor sites that are updated often, switching to a CMS is necessary.
 Your site’s managers will be grateful for the ability to quickly and easily swap out content without needing to use code.

 HTTPS used to only be used by e-commerce sites and other websites that handled secure information.
 Nowadays, however, it’s becoming increasingly important that every site use HTTPS for SEO, increased page speed, user perception, and security.

 If you aren’t convinced your site should be using HTTPS, check out the 5 Reasons You Should be Using HTTPS.

 While beginning to use HTTPS won’t require redoing your website, you will have to purchase an SSL certificate and set up 301 redirects, so it will require involving your tech team.

 In short, it’s time to update your website if it isn’t accomplishing what you want it to accomplish.

 And if it isn’t, pinpoint the problems and get down to the source of those problems.
 Your conversion rate might be lower than you’d like, so focus on improving the customer journey to solve that problem.
 Your redesign should revolve around fixing the problems you’re facing.
-With a clear direction and thorough research, the resources that go into redoing your site will be well worth it for your business.1 person recommended this
+With a clear direction and thorough research, the resources that go into redoing your site will be well worth it for your business.3 people recommend this